connexcs/docs/docs/logging.md

 **3. MI Termination**: When the system detects no audio communication between the originator and the carrier, then the system decides to end the call.<br>When a BYE is triggered within the application by the system on both sides.

-**4. Ping Timeout**: When the server machine failed to respond to the request within the allotted time, the request gets timed out.
+**4. Ping Timeout**: When the server machine fails to respond to the request within the allotted time, the request gets timed out.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNDgzMTQwNjYsMTA0MTE3NzQwMyw4Nj
-Y0MjEzMTAsLTE3MzY5ODk4NzMsLTEwODI5NDY1OTIsMTI5NDM4
-MDk4Myw2MjUxMTc0NDYsNjQwNzIwODQ0LDEyMjI0NzIxNTRdfQ
-==
+eyJoaXN0b3J5IjpbLTQ4ODc3NTQxOCwxMDQxMTc3NDAzLDg2Nj
+QyMTMxMCwtMTczNjk4OTg3MywtMTA4Mjk0NjU5MiwxMjk0Mzgw
+OTgzLDYyNTExNzQ0Niw2NDA3MjA4NDQsMTIyMjQ3MjE1NF19
 -->